 Most of this data processing in organizations today is manual.
 The biggest challenge in this scenario is that every supplier has a different invoice layout, format, and field naming conventions or text.
 The placement of each field and invoice layout differs from supplier to supplier.
 Even if the layouts are similar, the text could be different.
 Due to these completely non-standard invoices, automated data extraction is challenging and cumbersome.

 Often all these invoices aren’t structured according to any one specific invoice template and don’t conform to the set of layout rules.
-This increases the uncertainty of how the system will respond to data or information which isn’t aligned to the desired template.
+This increases the uncertainty of how the system will respond to data which isn’t aligned to the desired template.

 In the past, there have been numerous attempts to automate the data extraction process.
-OCR method is one of the most used tools to extract the complete data in one big string but fails to arrange data systematically when complex invoices are processed and delivers inaccurate results.
+OCR method is one of the most common tools to extract the complete data in one big string but fails to arrange data systematically when complex invoices are processed and delivers inaccurate results.

 Then there are several solutions that are based on OCR templates and rules.